ZhangGroup-MITChemistry/OpenNucleome/tutorials/optimization/chr_NL_optimization/adam_chr_NL_param/README.md

 ## Adam optimization parameters

-This folder saves all the parameters used in the adam optimization for the chromosome-nuclear landmarks interactions
+This folder saves all the parameters used in the Adam optimization for the chromosome-nuclear landmarks interactions

+- 00: initial params used in the Adam optimizer

+- 01: params after the first iteration